uggla/rust-gopher-friend-cli/articles/article_02.md

     = note: the matched value is of type `Result<String, Error>`
 ```

-Rust is really strict, and the pattern matching needs to cover all cases.
-As we have just introduced a new case (Error::Response), we need to also modify the main function in such way.
+Rust is stringent, and the pattern matching needs to cover all cases.
+As we have just introduced a new case (Error::Response), we also need to modify the main function in such way.

 ```rust
 fn main() {